nivalos0/PrizzLife/README.md

 </p>

 <p align="center">
   <strong>PrizzLife</strong> - Formerly the best and most used <a href="https://www.roblox.com/games/155615604/Prison-Life">Prison Life</a> script with over 200+ commands, and multi-executor support.
+Please wait, this will not be updated, because a rewrite is coming soon.
 </p>

 ---

 ## ℹ️ Information

 This is a continued version of PrizzLife which has since been abandoned by the owner.
 This is **NOT** a full time project, and I am **NOT** responsible for kicks, or bans from Prison Life.
-The things below I do **NOT** plan to add
+The things below I do **NOT** plan to add:

 - Any Loop Commands